Summer is 12″ x 24″, and though the original is sold I offer a variety of prints on canvas or paper.

 ABOUT THE ARTWORK

 “Summer” is an abandoned farm field on a high ridge which I passed regularly on the way to work each morning for six years, seen right after an early morning storm.
-I would reach this portion of my drive and pause to look at this field with the morning unfolding above it, different each day, take a deep breath, and go on.
+I would reach this portion of my drive and drive slowly on the stretch of road to look at this field with the morning unfolding above it, different each day, take a deep breath, and go on.
 The site was developed a few years later, but I still remember that each time I pass by it, even now.

 Summer is one of a quartet of paintings, “The Four Seasons”, commissioned to fit a special handmade frame.
 Scroll down to read about the creation of “The Four Seasons”.